maniadel/hubiquitus4java/README.md

 Recently, Hubiquitus added three components : HTwitterAPI-1.1, HFacebook and HInstagram.
 That can be used independently, with a simple client.

-The "HubotPack" folder content three bots sample:
+The "Bots" folder content five sample bots :

+* TwitterBot allows to retrive data from twitter and post a tweets
-* feedhubot allows to retrive data from RSS feed
+* HFacebookBot allows to retrive data from facebook
-* twithubot allows to retrive data from twitter
+* HInstagramBot allows to retrive data from instagram
-* myfirstbot allows to retrive a string and publish it on a node
+* HelloBot allows to retrive a string and publish it on a node
-* countTweetsBot allows to count messages from the hserver
+* HttpBot allows to retrive data from RSS feed

 To **run** your first bot, please read the following file : INSTALLATION.md